 In 2006, HMS implemented enhancements to its curriculum specifically designed to meet the needs of 21st century medicine.
-The HMS Integrated Curriculum builds on the strengths of both the New Pathway and the Health Sciences and Technology (HST) curricula by further integrating the clinical and basic sciences across the curriculum, developing new models for clinical education, and mentoring the engagement of students in in-depth scholarly experiences.
+The HMS Integrated Curriculum builds on the strengths of both the New Pathway and the Health Sciences and Technology (HST) curricula by further integrating the clinical and basic sciences across the curriculum, developing new models for clinical education, and mentoring the engagement of students through in-depth scholarly experiences.
 The curriculum begins in mid-August for all students with Introduction to the Profession, an intensive two-week course designed to introduce students to the profession, the practice of medicine, and the experiences that lie before them as they embark on the process of becoming physicians.
 Students spend years one and two focused on the basic biological and population sciences that underlie clinical medicine.
 In April of year two, New Pathway students transition from the classroom to the clinical realm, and are joined by their HST classmates in years three and four.
 In year three, individual clerkships in the major disciplines of medicine (medicine, surgery, pediatrics, obstetrics and gynecology, psychiatry, neurology, radiology) unify in a "Principal Clinical Experience," which provides opportunities for longitudinal experiences with patients and faculty members as well as an interdisciplinary curriculum that integrates the scientific and clinical aspects of important diseases.
 Throughout the four years of medical school, students work one-on-one with faculty members.
 In this vein, a capstone experience for our students is a several year, faculty mentored, in-depth scholarly experience culminating in a written work product.
 Such exploration of a topic in-depth allows students to participate with faculty in the excitement of discovery and scholarship.
 In the final year, students pursue special concentrations and participate in advanced elective clerkships.
 Students elect clerkships from our 17 affiliated institutions, and may participate in exchange clerkships with other institutions both domestic and international.
 The HMS Integrated Curriculum prepares graduates to function in an increasingly multicultural landscape undergoing radical scientific, social, economic, and technological transformation.
 HMS seeks to ready students for this new world by providing them with the ideal educational environment and carefully integrated global experience to foster their growth as clinicians, scholars, discoverers, and leaders.
+HMS Community Snapshot: 2012-2013 709 Medical Students 150 Dental Students 582 Graduate Students 9,376 Residents, Interns, and Postdoctoral Fellows